epctex-support/google-shopping-scraper/README.md

 -   Search any keyword - You can search for any keyword you would like to have and get the results.

--   Scrape reviews and rating - Scrape product reviews and rating without any limitation.
+-   Scrape reviews and rating - Scrape product reviews and ratings without any limitation.

 -   Scrape product detail - Get all the information that is available on Google Shopping.

--   Scrape merchant names and links - Merchant names, affiliation and product links will be available for you.
+-   Scrape merchant names and links - Merchant names, affiliation, and product links will be available for you.

 - Retrieve all the compared prices from different websites and merchants!